MicrosoftDocs/quantum-docs/articles/optimization-streaming-problem.md

 - If you have a slow network connection, consider _increasing_ the thresholds
 - If you are highly memory constrained, consider _decreasing_ the size threshold

-#### Statistics of the uploaded problem
+### Statistics of the uploaded problem

 The `StreamingProblem` class calculates some statistics about the generated problem as terms are added.
-To see information about the terms already added to the problem, access the `stats` member of the class which is a dictionary of calculated statistics and contains the following information:
+To see information about the terms already added to the problem, access the `stats` member of the class, which is a dictionary of calculated statistics and contains the following information:

 ```py
 problem = StreamingProblem(workspace = workspace, name="My Streamed Problem", problem_type=ProblemType.ising)